Trinity School of John Whitgift: The school today

-Many of Trinity's pupils come from local schools and so join aged 10 or 11, but there is also a large intake of prep school boys at 10, 11 and 13+.
-A traditional curriculum is studied by all pupils, with optional subjects at GCSE such as Mandarin Chinese becoming more popular.
+Many of Trinity's students come from local schools and join aged 10 or 11, but there is also a large intake of prep school students at 10, 11 and 13+.
+Around 70 girls join the Sixth Form each year.

+As part of its move to become fully co-education, Trinity School is expanding gradually from 1,050 students to 1,400 by 2031.
+This transition is being supported by a £40m investment by the John Whitgift Foundation in new facilities that benefit every student.
+This includes improved sports facilities, an expanded dining room, new performance space, new classrooms and a new Sixth Form Centre - all surrounded by green social spaces for students to enjoy.

+A traditional curriculum is studied by all students, with optional subjects at GCSE such as Mandarin Chinese becoming more popular.

-The school has a co-educational Sixth Form, a feature that was implemented in September 2012.
+The school has a co-educational Sixth Form, a feature that was implemented in September 2011.
 For this change, a new state-of-the-art Sixth Form Centre was built, and opened by the Mayor of London, Boris Johnson.

 Trinity has enjoyed regional and national success in its main school sports of rugby union, field hockey, cricket, and water polo, and also in other sports as diverse as swimming, athletics, and squash.
 The school has a climbing wall, two large astro-turf pitches and four hard tennis courts, along with pitches for rugby, cricket, soccer, and athletics, as well as the school's nearby sports field, Sandilands, and an indoor sports centre, with two large halls, several squash courts, a gymnasium, and an accompanying weights-room.

 The school offers over 100 clubs and societies.
 The school’s music facilities include a recording suite and a dedicated choir room.
-Trinity became the first All Steinway School in London in 2012 and now has 25 pianos, including two model D concert grand pianos and five further grand pianos.
+Trinity became the first All Steinway School in London in 2012 and has 25 pianos, including two model D concert grand pianos and five other grand pianos.

-The school has extensive musical facilities with over 25 fully-soundproof practice pods fitted with Steinway pianos, and regularly hosts both external and internal musical competitions such as the Coulsdon and Purley festival and the Trinity Musician of the year (TMOTY).
+The school has extensive musical facilities with over 25 fully-soundproof practice pods fitted with Steinway pianos, and regularly hosts both external and internal musical competitions such as the Coulsdon and Purley Festival and the Trinity Musician of the Year (TMOTY).

 The Trinity School chess club has achieved great success over the years.
 One of its members, Laurence D. Marks, won the under-21 British championship in 1973, and its teams were in the finals of the British Schools Chess Championship in 1967, 1969, and 1972.